kyma-incubator/hack-showcase/addons/azurecommentsanalytics-1.0.0/docs/overview.md

 Welcome to the Azure Comments Analytics addon!

 This add-on allows you to install the scenario provided by Team Flying Seals.
 Azure Comments Analytic receives information about Github's Issue from the Github Connector.
-Next, the lambda function analyses it using the Azure Broker and then, if the Issue's sentiment is too low, the lambda sends it to Slack and labels the Issue on Github.
+Next, the lambda function analyses it using the Azure Broker and then, if the Issue's sentiment is too negative, the lambda sends it to Slack and labels the Issue on Github.

 ## Installation